otisidev/rock-of-ages/README.md

 # Rock of Ages company's site

 # About
-General electrical merchants, giant in rural electrification both surface and under ground wiring such as: Transformers, Feeder Pillar Unit, Cables and Insulators
+General electrical merchants, giant in rural electrification both surface and underground wiring such as: Transformers, Feeder Pillar Unit, Cables and Insulators

 [Website](https://www.roaec.com/)